cncf/gitdm.archive/README.md

 # Who writes Kubernetes report

-This is a Clound Native Computing Foundation's "Who writes Kubernetes" report.
+This is a Cloud Native Computing Foundation's "Who writes Kubernetes" report.
 CNCF will publish this report for every major release of Kubernetes.

 Companies and developers can check if they are correctly attributed at the following links: